ToxicFrog/doom-mods/gun-bonsai/README.md

 ## Elemental Sythesis Powers

-Once you have two elemental masteries on a weapon, you have a chance for one of these upgrades -- **Elemental Beam**, **Elemental Blast**, or **Elemental Wave** -- to show up.
-Each of these copies the elemental effects on whatever enemy you're attacking to other nearby enemies.
+Once you have two elemental masteries on a weapon, you have a chance for one of these upgrades to show up.
+Each one of them copies all the elemental effects on whatever you're attacking to other enemies.
 Only the basic version of the element is copied -- for example, copied lightning won't proc **Thunderbolt** -- but this can still be quite powerful.

+There are three of these, for three different kinds of weapons:
+- **Elemental Beam** appears on hitscan weapons and copies elements to all enemies in a line
+- **Elemental Blast** appears on projectile weapons and copies elements to all enemies near your target
+- **Elemental Wave** appears on melee weapons and copies elements to all enemies near you.